michaellindahl/php-h3/README.md

 # A PHP Library for H3: A Hexagonal Hierarchical Geospatial Indexing System

 This project utilizes FFI to create a clean PHP wrapper around Uber's H3 C Library.
 The goal of this library is to minimize the complexity of creating a PHP extension and increase understanding of how this works to delegate to the C Library.
+This library requires PHP 7.4 since it uses FFI.

 ## Use